Maple Bacon Walnut Coffee Cake

 - 1-1/2 cups buttermilk

 - In a large bowl, combine the flour, brown sugar and salt.
 Cut in butter until crumbly.
 Set aside 1/2 cup for topping.
 Combine the baking powder, baking soda, cinnamon and nutmeg; stir into remaining flour mixture.

 - In a small bowl, whisk the eggs, buttermilk, syrup and applesauce until well blended.
 Gradually stir into flour mixture until combined.

-- Spread into a 13-in. x 9-in. baking pan coated with cooking spray.
+- Spread into a 13x9-in. baking pan coated with cooking spray.
 Sprinkle with reserved topping, then bacon and walnuts.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
-Yield: 24 servings.